Antique Wicker Furniture Materials

 Skin-on rattan pole

 Rattan’s use in wicker furniture and basketry has been around since ancient times, and pieces have been documented back as far as 2500 B.C.
-It is imported primarily from Indonesia and from China, Southeast Asia, Malaysia and the Philippines, but is not indigenous to the United States.
+It is imported primarily from Indonesia and China, Southeast Asia, Malaysia, and the Philippines, but is not indigenous to the United States.

 Rattan is a climbing vine and resembles our grapevine, climbing along the floor of the jungle and through the trees.
 It reaches lengths of 600 feet and can be four inches or more in diameter.

 Generally, only 2-3 inch diameter poles are used for the framework of wicker furniture.
-And the inner pith is where the round and flat reed come from that’s used in weaving wicker furniture.
+And the inner pith is where the round and flat reed comes from that’s used in weaving wicker furniture.

 Reed comes from the rattan pole inner pith.